OP-TEE/optee_os/documentation/optee_design.md

 gathered by linking all object files with `--gc-sections` to eliminate sections that are outside the dependency graph of the entry functions for unpaged functions.
 A script analyzes this ELF file and generates the bits of the final link script.
 The process is repeated for init text and rodata.
-What isn't "unpaged" or "init" becomes "paged".
+What is not "unpaged" or "init" becomes "paged".

 ## Partitioning of the binary